-French former prime minister, wife found guilty of fraud
+French ex-prime minister Fillon, wife found guilty of fraud

 Over the years, she was offered different types of contracts as a parliamentary assistant, depending on her husband’s political career.

 She described her work as mostly doing reports about local issues, opening the mail, meeting with residents and helping to prepare speeches for local events.
 She said working that way allowed her to have a flexible schedule and raise their five children in the Fillons’ countryside manor.
-She said her husband was the one who decided the details of her contracts.

 Prosecutors pointed at the lack of actual evidence of her work, including the absence of declarations for any paid vacations or maternity leave, as her wages reached up to nine times France’s minimum salary.